 The aforementioned deleting permission is applicable for all the materials - lessons and assessments that have not been pushed.

 As a workspace member / administrator, you can archive any unit in a unit planner.
 Once archived, the unit and all its materials will no longer be available in this unit planner.
 So, archiving is essentially to remove items that are no longer required by the instructors.
-If any unit is deleted by mistake, then it can be restored from Teamie's end on request.
+If any unit is archived by mistake, then it can be restored from Teamie's end on request.

 1. Click the settings icon for the required unit and select Archive Unit.